 Students and parents have the right-and often reason-to participate in school board meetings.
 It is coercive, insensitive, and intimidating to force nonreligious citizens to choose between making a public showing of their nonbelief by refusing to participate in the prayer or else display deference toward a religious sentiment in which they do not believe, but which their school board members clearly do.
 Board members are free to pray privately or to worship on their own time in their own way.
-However, the Board ought not to lend its power and prestige to religion or coerce attendees into participating in religious exercise, which alienates the thirty-seven percent of Americans who are non-Christians, including the nearly one in three Americans who now identify as religiously unaffiliated.
+However, the Board ought not to lend its power and prestige to religion or coerce attendees into participating in religious exercise, which alienates the thirty-seven percent of Americans who are non-Christian.

-It is unconstitutional for the Board to institute prayers at its meetings.
-We request that the Board refrain from including prayer at its meetings in order to protect the rights of students, their parents, and the local community.
+It is unconstitutional for the Board to host prayers at its meetings.
+We request that the Board cease including prayer at its meetings in order to protect the rights of students, their parents, and the local community.
 Please inform us in writing of the steps the Board will take to resolve this matter.